jeffreycwitt/hn202/docs/intro.md

 Finally, let's turn our attention back to the Middle Ages.

 {:.question}
-Consider some of the present associations you have with the Middle Ages (association that you noted above?)
-In ways do these ideas about the medieval past confirm or support certain power structures or the social status quo?
+Consider some of the present associations you have with the Middle Ages (perhaps association that you noted above) In ways do these ideas about the medieval past confirm or support certain power structures or the social status quo?
 Can you think of any examples?

 <div class="answer" markdown="1">

 One common association I hear is that the Middle Ages is barbaric, dark, ignorant.
 There is likely some truth to this and there is likely some falsity.
-But true or not, it certainly reinforces the idea that we, in the present who are no longer living in the Middle Ages, and are therefore NOT barbaric, dark, or ignorant.
+But true or not, it certainly reinforces the idea that we in the present, because we are no longer living in the Middle Ages, are therefore NOT barbaric, dark, or ignorant.

 Another association I hear is that the Middle Ages is pastoral, chivalrous, idyllic, and in touch with the nature.
 This reinforces a criticism of the present as "unnatural" (often attributed to the rise of modern technology).